Post Title Here

 Brief excerpt or summary of the post...

-Story Store works best when we have stock turning over - it's all about 'books in' and 'books out'.
-'Books in' are the donations of immaculate books that we receive from individuals or through schools holding book drives for us.
-Books must be pristine because library books lead a hard life so need to start out in excellent condition.
-AND it sends a subliminal message to the children that they are worthy of nice books!
+'Books in' are the donations of near-new books that we receive from individuals or through schools holding book drives for us.
+Books need to be in excellent condition because library books lead a hard life...and it sends a subliminal message that all tamariki are worthy of nice books!

 Click on the map to explore the schools we work with.